Table Of Contents_

 Looking for the best leaf blowers, whether gas or electric?
 We spent over 14 hours researching all the available blowers on the market, and have put together a list of the best of the best.
 We chose a healthy mixture of both gas and electric, including corded and wireless of the latter.
 While reviewing features, we prioritized air power — denoted by CFM or cubic feet per minute — portability, particularly with lightweight units, and competitive pricing.
 Almost all of the blowers on the list are ideal for residential properties and small projects.
 There are a couple that are adequate for commercial use, like with large, sprawling properties.

 Our top pick is the Toro 51619 Ultra Electric Blower because it’s one of the most versatile with three different usage modes and some impressive performance.
 Of course, there are other options for those concerned about budget, high-performance and commercial use.
 The Poulan Pro PR48BT Gas-Powered Backpack Leaf Blower is an excellent tool for professionals, for example.
 Keep reading to learn more about the rest of our top picks.
+For more quality products for your home or garden, check out our guide to the best tools.

 Award: Top Pick